dcdpr/did-btc1/chapters/Update-Beacons.md

 ```

-#### Broadcast DID Update
+#### Broadcast Singleton Beacon Signal

-This algorithm is called from [Update], step 8, if the
+This algorithm is called by the [Announce DID Update] algorithm as part of the [Update]
-::Beacon:: being used is of the type SingletonBeacon.
-A ::Content Identifier::, `cid`,
+operation, if the ::Beacon:: being used is of the type SingletonBeacon.
+It takes as
-for the ::DID Update Payload:: the DID controller wishes to broadcast and a `beacon`
-object are passed into the algorithm.
-The ::Beacon:: constructs a Bitcoin transaction
+input a Beacon `service` and a secured `didUpdatePayload`.
+The algorithm constructs a
-that spends from the ::Beacon:: address to a transaction output of the format
+Bitcoin transaction that spends from the Beacon address identified in the `service`
+and contains a transaction output of the format `[OP_RETURN, OP_PUSH32, <hashBytes>]`,
+where hashBytes is the SHA256 hash of the canonical `didUpdatePayload`.
+The Bitcoin
-`[OP_RETURN, OP_PUSH32, cid]` and broadcasts this to the Bitcoin network.
+transaction is then signed and broadcast to the Bitcoin network, thereby publicly
+announcing a DID update in a ::Beacon Signal::.

+The algorithm returns a `signalMetadata` object mapping the Bitcoin transaction
+identifier of the ::Beacon Signal:: to the necessary data needed to verify the
+signal announces a specific ::DID Update Payload::.

 1. Initialize an `addressURI` variable to `beacon.serviceEndpoint`.
 1. Set `bitcoinAddress` to the decoding of `addressURI` following BIP21.
 1. Ensure `bitcoinAddress` is funded, if not, fund this address.
+1. Set `hashBytes` to the result of passing `didUpdatePayload` to the
+   [JSON Canonicalization and Hash] algorithm.
-1. Initialize `spendTx` to a Bitcoin transaction that spends from the `bitcoinAddress`
+1. Initialize `spendTx` to a Bitcoin transaction that spends a transaction controlled
+   by the `bitcoinAddress` and contains at least one transaction output.
+This output
-   to a single transaction output.
-The output SHOULD have the following format
+   MUST have the following format `[OP_RETURN, OP_PUSH32, hashBytes]`
-   `[OP_RETURN, OP_PUSH32, cid]`.
+1. Retrieve the cryptographic material, e.g private key or signing capability,
+   associated with the `bitcoinAddress` or `service`.
+How this is done is left
+   to the implementer.
-1. Sign the `spendTx` using appropriate key.
+1. Sign the `spendTx`.
 1. Broadcast `spendTx` to the Bitcoin network.
+1. Set `signalId` to the Bitcoin transaction identifier of `spendTx`.
+1. Initialize `signalMetadata` to an empty object.
+1. Set `signalMetadata.updatePayload` to `didUpdatePayload`.
+1. Return the object {`<signalId>`: `signalMetadata`}.

-#### Process Beacon Signal
+#### Process Singleton Beacon Signal

-This algorithm is called as part of the resolution (See 4.2.4 Process Beacon
+This algorithm is called by the [Process Beacon Signals] algorithm as part of the
-Updates) with `tx` passed in.
+[Read] operation.
+It takes as inputs a Bitcoin transaction ::Beacon Signal, `tx`,
+and a optional object, `signalSidecarData`, containing any sidecar data provided to the
+resolver for the ::Beacon Signal:: identified by the Bitcoin transaction identifier.

-1. Initialize a `txOut` variable to `tx.txOuts[0]`.
+1. Initialize a `txOut` variable to the 0th transaction output of the `tx`.
+1. Set `didUpdatePayload` to null.
-1. Check `txOut` is of the format `[OP_RETURN, OP_PUSH32, 32BYTE_CID]`, if not,
+1. Check `txOut` is of the format `[OP_RETURN, OP_PUSH32, 32BYTE]`, if not,
-   then return.
-Bitcoin transaction is not a ::Beacon Signal::.
+   then return `didUpdatePayload`.
+The Bitcoin transaction is not a ::Beacon Signal::.
-1. Set `cid` to the 32 bytes in `txOut`.
+1. Set `hashBytes` to the 32 bytes in the `txOut`.
+1. If `signalSidecarData`:
+   1. Set `didUpdatePayload` to `signalSidecarData.updatePayload`
+   1. Set `updateHashBytes` to the result of passing `didUpdatePayload` to the
+      [JSON Canonicalization and Hash] algorithm.
+   1. If `updateHashBytes` does not equal `hashBytes`, MUST throw an `invalidSidecarData` error.
+   1. Return `didUpdatePayload`
+1. Else:
+   1. Set `cid` to the result of converting `hashBytes` to an IPFS v1 ::CID::.
-1. Set `didUpdatePayload` to the result of retrieving `cid` from ::Content Addressable
+   1. Set `didUpdatePayload` to the result of fetching the `cid`
+   from a ::Content Addressable Storage:: (CAS) system such as IPFS.
-   Storage:: (CAS) or ::Sidecar:: data.
-If not found MUST raise a `latePublishError`.
+   1. If content for `cid` cannot be found MUST raise a `latePublishingError`.
+May identify Beacon Signal
+      to resolver and request additional ::Sidecar data:: be provided.
 1. Return `didUpdatePayload`.

-### CIDAggregator Beacon
+### CIDAggregate Beacon

 A ::Beacon:: of the type CIDAggregatorBeacon is a ::Beacon:: that publishes Bitcoin
 transactions containing a ::Content Identifier:: (CID) announcing an Aggregated